8 Easy E-commerce Upgrades to Boost Your Sales

 1. Product reviews

-When making a purchase offline consumers frequently act on the recommendation of others.
+When making a purchase offline consumers often act on the recommendation of others.
 In today’s social internet, product reviews are a great way of bringing this peer-to-peer interaction online.

 Our product reviews upgrade allows you to moderate and approve all reviews before they’re published live.
-Why not book feature this for your ecommerce site today and start seeing increased sales and improved customer satisfaction levels?
+Why not book feature this for your ecommerce site today?

 2. Upgrade your website search

-The standard search feature on most websites provides a simple keyword matching tool, however if your product range requires a little more depth and guidance you may wish to consider upgrading your search tools.
+The standard search feature on most websites provides a simple keyword matching tool.
+But if your product range requires a little more depth and guidance, consider upgrading your search tools.

-Upgraded search tools can make recommendations, suggest alternatives and intelligently rank results by relevance to help your customers quickly find a product, and ultimately drive sales.
+Upgraded search tools can make recommendations, suggest alternatives and intelligently rank results by relevance.
+This helps your customers quickly find a product, and drives sales.
 If your product range requires it, you may investigate a bespoke upgrade to your website search.
-A quick win however may be the simple ‘Site Search’ bolt-on from Google, which at around £50/year offers a fantastic feature set and great value for money.
-See an example we’ve implemented on mitrelinen.com

 3. A filter navigation for your products